ibm-cloud-docs/containers/cs_firewall.md

 ## Whitelisting your cluster in other services' firewalls or in on-premises firewalls
 {: #whitelist_workers}

-If you want to access services that run inside or outside {{site.data.keyword.Bluemix_notm}} or on-premises and that are protected by a firewall, you can add the IP addresses of your worker nodes in that firewall to allow outbound network traffic to your cluster.
-For example, you might want to read data from an {{site.data.keyword.Bluemix_notm}} database that is protected by a firewall, or whitelist your worker node subnets in an on-premises firewall to allow network traffic from your cluster.
+If you want to access services that run inside or outside {{site.data.keyword.cloud_notm}} or on-premises and that are protected by a firewall, you can add the IP addresses of your worker nodes in that firewall to allow outbound network traffic to your cluster.
+For example, you might want to read data from an {{site.data.keyword.cloud_notm}} database that is protected by a firewall, or whitelist your worker node subnets in an on-premises firewall to allow network traffic from your cluster.
 {:shortdesc}

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)